The task in Problem 32 of Project Euler is:

 This is from Thaddeus Abiye from Ethiopia:

-It needs one line and 173 characters, but I think it's hard to read.
+It needs one line (if it was not black-formatted) and 173 characters, but I think it's hard to read.

 Data about my solution